 You must have heard about the term “Carbon Monoxide Testing”.
 Ever wondered, what carbon monoxide is and why is it often advised to have Carbon Monoxide tested?
-Carbon Monoxide (CO) is a colourless and odourless gas, which is produced every time a fuel or natural gas is burned.
-CO is produced in your home when you burn gas stove, grills, small engines, and above all furnace and HVAC systems.
+Carbon Monoxide (CO) is a colorless and odourless gas, which is produced every time fuel or natural gas is burned.
+CO is produced in your home when you burn gas stoves, grills, small engines, and above all furnace and HVAC systems.
 The presence of carbon monoxide in the home can be life-threatening, humans and animals breathing the gas can be at higher risk.

-Why is Carbon Monoxide is Poisonous?
+Why Is Carbon Monoxide Poisonous?

-Maybe because the gas is cable of killing you.
+Maybe because the gas is capable of killing you.
 That’s enough as a reason, isn’t it?
 Carbon Monoxide causes a life-threatening situation by replacing oxygen in the blood.
 CO interrupts the supply of oxygen needed by the cells in your body.
 When your HVAC systems do not get cleaned properly, the extent of gas increases in your home.
 Following are the symptoms that tell you about the presence of Carbon Monoxide:

 - Chest Pain